richy-andoh/rn-assignment6-11254304/README.md

 - Bottom tab navigation for the Checkout screen.

-## AsyncStorage Implementation
+## Local Storage Implementation
-The application uses AsyncStorage to store selected items locally on the device.
-This allows the cart items to persist even after the application is closed and reopened.
+- **Local Storage:** Utilizes AsyncStorage to store selected items locally on the device.
+  - Products added to the cart are stored persistently using AsyncStorage.
+  - Upon app restart, previously selected items are retrieved from AsyncStorage and displayed in the CartScreen.

 ## Functionality
  ### The application has the following functionality: